A woman who refused to trade her name has defied her bullies by earning a Ph.D. and turning into a health practitioner.

 She is now married and residing with her husband and son in Illinois, working on a program to help college students.

 “We’re human.
-While we first hear a name, we form evaluations and decisions.
+When we first hear a name, we form evaluations and decisions.
 It’s the subsequent component that one does that makes a difference.”